-After School Matters is proud to offer thousands of opportunities every school year and summer to Chicago teenagers in the arts, science, sports, technology and communications.
+After School Matters is proud to offer thousands of opportunities every school year and summer to Chicago teenagers in the arts, communications and leadership, sports, and STEM.
 Thanks to the generosity of our supporters, these programs are offered at no cost to Chicago teens or their families.
 Whether your children are teens currently in After School Matters programs, teens interested in getting involved or former participants in our programs, we look forward to engaging you and keeping you up to date with what is happening at After School Matters.

 After School Matters programs positively impact Chicago teens and their families in many ways.